ravendb/ravendb-go-client/implementation_notes.md

 If churn does happen, we can change things to use a unique id and store callbacks as a pair of (id, function).

+## random iteration over maps

+In Java iterating over dictionaries has a stable order.

+In Go, iteration over maps (`for k, v := range m`) has intentionally random order.

+There are code paths in Java code that relay on stable iteration order.

+To implement that in Go, we first collect keys of a map, sort them and then iterate based on order of sorted keys.